firstname.lastname@example.org - Police Chief Donald Morris

 The Officers respond to an average of 4,100 calls for service annually which range from non-criminal incidents to major incidents including burglary and assault complaints.

-The Department has four Officers trained as criminal evidence technicians, one accident investigation technician, one firearms instructor, three NYS certified police instructors, four bicycle patrol officers, one D.A.R.E. officer, and two Nationally Certified Child Safety Seat Technician.
-All Officers are required to attend in-service training annually, in addition to various professional development courses throughout the year.
+The Department has four Officers trained as criminal evidence technicians, accident investigation technicians, NYS firearms instructors, NYS certified police instructors, bicycle patrol officers, and two Nationally Certified Child Safety Seat Technician.
+All Officers attend in-service training annually, in addition to various professional development courses throughout the year.

-Each Officer carries the Glock .45 caliber semi-automatic handgun on patrol.
-The patrol fleet consists of four marked Crown Victoria Police Interceptor patrol vehicles and one unmarked vehicle.
-Each of the patrol vehicles is equipped with a mobile computer terminal, radar unit and in-car video camera.
+The patrol fleet consists of four marked Dodge Charger patrol vehicles and one unmarked vehicle.
+Each of the patrol vehicles is equipped with a mobile computer terminal and radar unit.
 The Police Department has received grant funding for the purchase of patrol vehicles, portable radios and other computer equipment.

 The Department is committed to providing quality Police service exceeding the community's expectations.

 Full Time candidates are selected from eligible lists established by the Onondaga County Department of Personnel (see the Onondaga County Civil Service Exams for more information).

 Lateral transfer or part-time candidates can send a resume and cover letter to: